 Research Project: Utilization of small-molecule inhibitors against STAT3 in HPV-driven tumors

 Background: He’s back at it again!
-Previously Ruben was a visiting scholar in the spring of 2014 while he was working on his degree from Saxion University of Applied Sciences.
-Spending time after graduation he has carried out research in immunotherapy with an emphasis on CAR T-cell development.
-Seeking to advance his scientific career he has joined the MS program at USC in the MMI department and rejoined the Kast lab.
+Ruben is now a first-year PhD student!
+Seeking to advance his scientific career he has joined us once again in the Kast lab.
 In his spare time Ruben enjoys a good bike ride and sending volleys across the tennis court.

 Research Project: classified